harimedasani/JavaScript/README.md

 Arrays: Arrays are used to store multiple values in a single variable.

 Arrays methods: Array methods are built-in JavaScript functions for manipulating arrays, including operations like adding or removing elements, iterating, filtering, mapping, and reducing.

+Objects:
+    Definition and Initialization: Creating objects to store related data and functions.

+    Accessing Object Properties: Using dot notation and bracket notation to access and modify object properties.

+    Adding Methods to Objects: Defining functions within objects to perform actions on the object's data.

+    Using the this Keyword: Understanding and using this to refer to the object in which a method is defined.